Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 Hue refers to the name of a color, such as red, green, purple, and so on.

 There are three primary colors: yellow, red, and blue, which cannot be created by mixing other colors.
-Every other color results from combining these three primary colors with each other, along with additional colors, black, white, and various shades of grey.
+Every other color results from combining these three primary colors with each other, along with additional colors, black, white, and various shades of gray.

 Then, there are the secondary colors.
 Combining yellow and red results in orange.
 Red and blue make purple, while blue and yellow make green.